 Notably, the study kept cars at an internal temperature of 72 degrees Fahrenheit on maximum fan speed - a very energy-intensive habit.
 The extent of range loss in cold weather will vary from car to car and person to person, but 41% range loss is greater than what most Massachusetts and Rhode Island drivers report in the winter.
 To maximize range, drivers can use the climate controls in their car more conservatively and rely on more efficient heating features, like heated seats and steering wheels.

-From the collective experience of the EV drivers we know, we assert that the rated range of EVs on the market are accurate on a year-round basis.
+From the collective experience of the EV drivers we know, we assert that the rated ranges of EVs on the market are accurate on a year-round basis.
 There are many days in which the temperature is mild enough to allow the range to be much higher than the rated range, making up for reduced range in the winter.

 To learn more about how ambient temperatures affect range and efficiency of electric vehicles, read the full AAA testing report here